Climate Action > Shifting to Renewable Energy

 • March 2023 - The 7th IEEE EDTM (Electron Devices Technology and Manufacturing) Conference 2023

-• Introduced next-generation developments in semiconductor technology and showcased the company’s various initiatives
+• Introduced next-generation developments in semiconductor technology and showcased the company’s various environmental initiatives

 Partnerships